mlopes/CliNotifier/README.md

 ## Current Caveats

-- Currently, it only supports a single configuration file in the user's home folder
+- Currently, it only supports a single configuration file in the user's home folder at `~/.config/CliNotifier/config`
-- Different colours for failure states are not yet implemented

 ## Development